jhpyle/docassemble/_docs/docker.md

 1. Start a container that will provide the SQL server;
 2. Start a container that will provide the log server;
-3. Start one or more other machines that will handle the **docassemble** application and web server.
+3. Start one or more other containers that will handle the **docassemble** application and web server.

+These containers can be on separate hosts.

+The containers need to have a way to share files with one another.
+The best way to do this is with [Amazon S3].
+Before proceeding, go to [Amazon S3] and obtain an access key and a secret access key.
+Then create a bucket and remember the name of the bucket.

 To start the SQL server, do: